una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 ![Service worker can be used in Chrome, Safari, Opera, and Samsung internet](../images/posts/save-for-offline/serviceworker-caniuse.jpg)
 <small>While <a href="https://jakearchibald.github.io/isserviceworkerready/">service worker support</a> is still missing in Safari and Edge, they seem to be [working on it](https://jakearchibald.github.io/isserviceworkerready/#request).
 Also be aware that for service worker [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache), some versions of browsers support different versions of cache than others.</small>

-You likely already have a few service workr caches saved in your browser.
+You likely already have a few service worker caches saved in your browser.
 To see them, navigate to to `chrome://serviceworker-internals` in Chrome, or `about:debugging` in Firefox.
 You'll see something like:

 ![What service worker looks like in the background](../images/posts/save-for-offline/sw-view.jpg)